orchestron-orchestrator/sorespo/docs/tutorials/develop-on-windows.md

 ```

 After the build has completed you can copy your updated binary into the lab and
-re-run/configure Orchestron:
+re-run and re-configure SORESPO:
 ```shell
 make copy run-and-configure
 ```

-Wait a few seconds for Orchestron to start and retrieve the configuration for
+Wait a few seconds for SORESPO to start and retrieve the configuration for
 `layer2`.
 ```shell
 make get-config2